System on a chip: Applications

 SoCs can be applied to any computing task.
-However, they are typically used in mobile computing such as tablets, smartphones, smartwatches and netbooks as well as embedded systems and in applications where previously microcontrollers would be used.
+However, they are typically used in mobile computing such as tablets, smartphones, smartwatches, and netbooks as well as embedded systems and in applications where previously microcontrollers would be used.

 Embedded systems

 Where previously only microcontrollers could be used, SoCs are rising to prominence in the embedded systems market.
 Tighter system integration offers better reliability and mean time between failure, and SoCs offer more advanced functionality and computing power than microcontrollers.
 Applications include AI acceleration, embedded machine vision, data collection, telemetry, vector processing and ambient intelligence.
-Often embedded SoCs target the internet of things, industrial internet of things and edge computing markets.
+Often embedded SoCs target the internet of things, multimedia, networking, telecommunications and edge computing markets.
+Some examples of SoCs for embedded applications include the STMicroelectronics STM32, the Raspberry Pi Ltd RP2040, and the AMD Zynq 7000.

 Mobile computing

 Mobile computing based SoCs always bundle processors, memories, on-chip caches, wireless networking capabilities and often digital camera hardware and firmware.
 With increasing memory sizes, high end SoCs will often have no memory and flash storage and instead, the memory and flash memory will be placed right next to, or above (package on package), the SoC.
 Some examples of mobile computing SoCs include: